-"Ha! "said the judge, staring.
+"Ha!" said the judge, staring at the girl, at Myrtle.
 "This ain't her first time in here."

 "I'll just stand here," said Myrtle, woozy from the light rasping of the off-center voice of the girl, the tight clasp of her boneless, moist fingers.